Occupational therapy (OT). What does it mean? Why do you need it?

 First off, don’t be afraid.
 It’s typically a therapy for children (or adults) who need help with an issue that affects their day-to-day life.
 School systems will generally offer OT to children who have issues holding a pencil and writing.
 But oftentimes, that isn’t enough.
 The whole body needs work.
 That’s when private practice OT comes into play.

 Ten years ago there were no options for pediatric occupational therapy in South Walton.
-But now, thanks to the expansion of Sacred Heart and a growing need for services, parents have multiple options for their children.
+But now, thanks to the expansion of Sacred Heart Hospital and a growing need for services, parents have multiple options.

-For many, their first referral to OT comes through their pediatrician to the Florida early intervention program called Early Steps.
-If you have a young child (up to age 36 months) showing signs of a development disorder, an Early Steps therapist will schedule a home visit to evaluate the child.
-From there, Walton County Early Steps therapist Lauren Sutter explained a team approach is taken.
+If you see your child struggling, ask your pediatrician for a referral to the Florida early intervention program called Early Steps.
+Early Steps assists children ages birth to 3.
+An Early Step therapist will schedule a home visit.
+From there, Walton County Early Steps therapist Lauren Sutter explained it’s team approach between Early Steps, therapists and the family.
 That often involves working with either Sacred Heart on the Emerald Coast Occupational Therapy or Brain Harmony.
-Both are pediatric occupational therapy centers and offer treatment plans based on the individual child’s needs.
+Both are pediatric occupational therapy centers

 Tami Huston, at Sacred Heart Occupational Therapy, specializes in genetic and developmental hand disorders.